Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Voxel-Based Ray Tracing of Dynamic Line Sets

-While the clipped capsule signed distance function can be used for approximating occupancy for capsules with large radii relative to voxel size, aliasing is introduced when the radius is smaller than half the voxel size.
-To reduce aliasing for small radii, we adapt Phone Wire Anti-Aliasing (PWAA) \cite{persson2012}, which reduces aliasing when rendering thin lines by clamping the radius to the pixel size and fading alpha towards zero.
-We adapt PWAA to our clipped capsule signed distance in the voxel domain, by clamping the tube radius to a minimum value \(r_{min}\) and correcting for the radius difference in the occupancy estimation.
-The completed occupancy estimation is shown in Algorithm \ref{algorithm:capsule:occupancy} and visualized in Figure \ref{fig:method:occupancy}.
+The clipped capsule signed distance function provides a good occupancy approximation for capsules with large radii relative to voxel size.
+However, aliasing is introduced when the capsule radius is smaller than half the voxel size.
+To reduce aliasing, we adapt Phone Wire Anti-Aliasing (PWAA) \cite{persson2012}, which clamps the radius of thin line segments to the pixel size and fades alpha instead.
+We adapt PWAA to the voxel domain by clamping the clipped capsule radius to a minimum value \(r_{min}\) and correcting for the radius difference in the occupancy estimation.
+The occupancy estimation algorithm is shown in \cref{algorithm:capsule:occupancy}.

-To construct the base level of the \textit{occupancy pyramid}, each GPU thread voxelizes a single line segment at a time, summing the occupancy estimations at each voxel using atomic operations.
-To complete the \textit{occupancy pyramid}, an averaging mipmap is generated.
-The resulting \textit{occupancy pyramid} is shown on the right in Figure \ref{fig:teaser}.
-To compute the first pass of the Linearized Layered Fragment Buffer \cite{knowles2012efficient}, we compute the \textit{per-voxel primitive count}: i.e. the number of primitives that intersect each voxel.
-Since our voxelization is bandwidth bound, we use only 32 bits per voxel to maximize performance.
-We achieve this by combining the occupancy and primitive count into a single 32-bit integer, reserving 16 bits for each value.
-Only a single 32-bit atomic addition is needed to update both values for each voxel, updating both for the cost of one.
-This completes the first pass of the Linearized Layered Fragment Buffer method \cite{knowles2012efficient}, which will be used in section \ref{method:abuffer}.
+To construct the base level of the occupancy pyramid on the GPU, each thread voxelizes a single line segment at a time, summing per-voxel occupancy using atomic operations.
+To complete the occupancy pyramid, an averaging mipmap is generated.
+The base level of the occupancy pyramid is shown in \cref{fig:teaser}.
+To compute the first pass of the Linearized Layered Fragment Buffer \cite{knowles2012efficient}, we compute the \textit{per-voxel primitive count} alongside the occupancy pyramid.
+Since our voxelization is bandwidth bound, we pack both occupancy and primitive count into a single 32-bit integer, reserving 16 bits for each value.
+Only a single 32-bit atomic addition is needed to update both values for each voxel, significantly improving performance.